Flamboyant racegoers show off creative hats as sun shines on Royal Ascot

 The couple own and run Highclere Stud near Newbury, Berkshire, and Lady Carolyn’s brother is the current Lord Carnarvon, whose ancestral home is Highclere Castle, the setting for Downton Abbey.

-Mr Warren will be keeping a close eye on the prospects of the Queen’s horse Reach For The Moon, which missed out on being entered for the Epsom Derby, and is favourite with some bookies to win the Hampton Court Stakes, with jockey Frankie Dettori taking the reins.
+Mr Warren kept a close eye on the the Queen’s horse Reach For The Moon, which missed out on being entered for the Epsom Derby, and was favourite to win the Hampton Court Stakes, with jockey Frankie Dettori taking the reins.

+But it was well beaten into second place by winner Claymore which led from the start and pulled away from Dettori.

+Winning jockey Adam Kirby said afterwards: “It’s sad for the Queen, but Claymore has always been a proper horse.”

 Register for free to continue reading